1

 2) To increase the oral bioavailability of poorly soluble therapeutic or curative agents, generally, soft gelatin capsules may be manufactured.
 This is used when the capsules are formulated either as a liquid-filled hard gelatin capsule or a soft gelatin capsule.

 3) Capsules are one of the convenient formulations utilizing manufacturing substances of abuse or misuse.
-For example - diazepam, alprazolam, and temazepam.
+For example, diazepam, alprazolam, and temazepam.

-4) In the capsule formulations the stability of therapeutic agents may also be improved.
+4) In the capsule formulations, the stability of therapeutic agents may also be improved.

 5) Capsule dosage forms are difficult to counterfeit means it is very difficult to make a spurious copy of capsule formulations.